We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 For example, only 5% of bicycle tubes that were ordered last year in Canada came into the country.
 Repairs that used to take one day before the pandemic are now taking weeks to complete.

-Therefore, purchasing a new bike in 2021 is possible, but it’s still very hard.
-You will probably have to wait for several months well into 2022 and you’ll likely have to settle for a bicycle that was not your first choice.
+Therefore, purchasing a new bike in 2022 is possible, but it’s still very hard.
+You will probably have to wait for several months and you’ll likely have to settle for a bicycle that was not your first choice.

 If you start asking around when the bike shortage will end, the most common answer you’ll receive is: nobody knows.
 But we can make some reliable predictions based on what we know about the current situation.